pv/pydocweb/README.txt

 2. Edit 'settings.py' to match your setup.

    - Adjust PULL_SCRIPTS to match the Python module you are documenting

+   - Fill in a random string to SECRET_KEY

    - Publish the media/ subdirectory on your web server, and adjust MEDIA_URL accordingly.

    - Remember to set DEBUG=False before going production

    - Fill in ADMINS (they get mail when DEBUG=False and something fails)

 3. Create a "pull script" for your project.
 You can see some examples